About the Peer Coordinator Model

 - Increased Role - Peer Coordinators in a higher level volunteer role help define program and assist in decision making while having an impact on the direction of the agency.

-You most likely became a CASA because you wanted to improve the lives of Foster Youth in Adams County.
+You most likely became a CASA because you wanted to improve the lives of children who have experienced abuse or neglect in Adams and Broomfield Counties.
 By coaching and supporting other volunteers, your work will trickle down to impact the lives of many families and children.

-If you are interested in learning more about how to become a Peer Coordinator, contact Program Director, Vickie Ricord at email@example.com.
+If you are interested in learning more about how to become a Peer Coordinator, contact Paula Stack at firstname.lastname@example.org.